armhold/infinity/README.md

 Anything that can be described as a sequence of bytes can also be described by a single, very large integer.
 Just take the bytes and stack them end to end.
-You can interpret these bytes as a single number.
-That number appears in the set of [Natural Numbers](https://en.wikipedia.org/wiki/Natural_number).
+You can interpret these bytes as a single integer.
+By definition, that integer appears in the set of [Natural Numbers](https://en.wikipedia.org/wiki/Natural_number).

 So in a sense, everything that can be expressed digitally (software programs, books, music,